stackunderflow111/blog/content/post/2021-09-03-network-namespaces-and-docker/index.en.md

 ip netns exec red ping 192.168.15.1
 ```

 This is exactly how docker enables container-to-host communication for bridge network.
-See [this question](https://stackoverflow.com/a/31328031/15293404).
+See [this question](https://stackoverflow.com/a/31328031/15293404) for more details.

 ## What is a virtual bridge?